Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

      - `>>` will write to a file, but append to the file if the file name already exists.

-Explain that in the final command line activity of the day, students will use all the commands they've learned that day to help Wonka Corp identify the insider selling secret recipes to Slugworth Corp.
+Explain that in the final command line activity of the day, students will use all the commands they've learned that day to help Candy Corp identify the insider selling secret recipes to Sugar Corp.

 Answer any remaining questions before proceeding.